Nyamitanga Division

-Nyamitanga Division is one of the six administrative divisions that make up Mbarara Municipality.

-The six divisions that make Mbarara Municipality include, Kamukuzi Division Nyamitanga Division, Kakoba Division, Biharwe Division, Kakiika Division and Nyakayojo Division.
+Nyamitanga Division is one of the six divisions that make up Mbarara City.
+The six divisions that make up Mbarara are: Nyamitanga Division, Kamukuzi Division, Kakoba Division, Biharwe Division, Kakiika Division and Nyakayojo Division.

 Location

 Nyamitanga Division is located west and south of the central business district.
 It is situated along River Rwizi which separates the division from the Eastern divisions of the city.

 It borders with Kamukuzi Division and Kakoba Division in the north, Masha and Birere subcounties of Isingiro District in the south, and Nyakayojo Division in the west.